notaryproject/specifications/specs/plugin-extensibility.md

     1. If plugin supports capability `SIGNATURE_GENERATOR.ENVELOPE`
         1. Execute the plugin with `generate-envelope` command.
 Set `request.keyId` and the optional `request.pluginConfig` to corresponding values associated with signing key `keyName` in `config.json`.
 Set `request.payload` to base64 encoded the [Notary Project signature Payload](./signature-specification.md#payload), `request.payloadType` to `application/vnd.cncf.notary.payload.v1+json` and `request.signatureEnvelopeType` to a pre-defined type (`application/jose+json` for JWS).
         2. `response.signatureEnvelope` contains the base64 encoded signature envelope, value of `response.signatureEnvelopeType` MUST match `request.signatureEnvelopeType`.
-        3. Validate the generated signature, return an error if any of the checks fails.
+        3. Validate the generated signature envelope, return an error if any of the checks fails.
            1. Check if `response.signatureEnvelopeType` is a supported envelope type and `response.signatureEnvelope`'s format matches `response.signatureEnvelopeType`.
            2. Check if the signing algorithm in the signature envelope is one of [supported signing algorithms](./signature-specification.md#algorithm-selection).
            3. Check that the [`targetArtifact` descriptor](./signature-specification.md#payload) in JWSPayload in `response.signatureEnvelope` matches `request.payload`.
 Plugins MAY append additional annotations but MUST NOT replace/override existing descriptor attributes and annotations.